-1. Introduction
+1. Policy Scope

-- 1.1 We provide housing services to a wide range of individuals throughout the North East of England, and we recognise that some of our clients will be more vulnerable to risks than others. - 1.2 The procedures that relate to this policy are in place to guide and inform the practice of members of staff to protect adults at risk.
-The procedures should be applied in all situations where the possibility of abuse cannot be ruled out.
-These apply to adults at risk aged 18 years or over. - 1.3 We recognise that vulnerable people can reside in any of our properties. - 1.4 We recognise that for many of our clients, age, medical condition, and other potential vulnerabilities may increase their risk of being a victim of abuse.
-Whenever there is evidence to support a suspicion that an adult is, or may be at risk of abuse, we will take steps to protect and support the client and bring the matter to the attention of the appropriate authorities. - 1.5 The aim of this policy is to set out how we will deliver responsive services to adults at risk and to ensure that any adult identified as being at risk due to vulnerabilities is protected and kept safe from harm while they are in receipt of services we provide.
+We provide housing services to a wide range of individuals throughout the North East of England, and we recognise that some of our clients will be more vulnerable to risks than others.

+We recognise that vulnerable people can reside in any of our properties.

+We recognise that for many of our clients, age, medical condition, and other potential vulnerabilities may increase their risk of being a victim of abuse.
+Whenever there is evidence to support a suspicion that an adult is, or may be at risk of abuse, we will take steps to protect and support the client and bring the matter to the attention of the appropriate authorities.

+The aim of this policy is to set out how we will deliver responsive services to adults at risk and to ensure that any adult identified as being at risk due to vulnerabilities is protected and kept safe from harm while they are in receipt of services we provide.
+This policy will be actioned where there is a potential safeguarding issue; an alert can be raised by anyone, including a resident, a colleague, a family member, the public, or any other agency.

+The Head of Care & Support will provide the relevant Boards with statistics to form a judgement on the services we provide in relation to Safeguarding.
+It is the responsibility of Directors and managers to ensure that these policy standards are adhered to and implemented.

-2. Policy statements
+2. Policy Standards